aiidateam/aiida-tutorials/docs/pages/2019_Ljubljana/sections/first_taste.rst

 This is fine for tests, but for production calculations you'll typically want to run on a remote compute cluster.
 In AiiDA, moving a calculation from one computer to another means changing one line of code.

-For the purposes of this tutorial, you'll run on the machine at JSI that you have already been using in the past days.
+For the purposes of this tutorial, you'll run on the machine at the IJS institute that you have already been using in the past days.

+.. note:: In case you don't have access to the IJS machine, you can instead use a cloud machine that we have setup on an OpenStack cluster in Switzerland (in the Swiss Supercomputing Centre CSCS), and that will be online (only) during the tutorial.

+  In this case, you will need to use the following files instead of the ones discussed below:

+  - Computer setup configuration file: :download:`openstack.yml <include/configuration/openstack.yml>`
+  - Computer configure configuration file: :download:`openstack-config.yml <include/configuration/openstack-config.yml>`
+  - Code setup configuration file: :download:`qe-openstack.yml <include/configuration/qe-openstack.yml>`

+  In order to know how to use them, continue reading through this section, replacing ``ijs`` with ``openstack``.
+The code that you will create will be called ``qe-6.3-pw@openstack``.

 Download the :download:`ijs.yml <include/configuration/ijs.yml>` setup
 template, that you can also see here: